nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case:** UC5 - Find Patient by Medical Condition

 **MSS:**
-1. User requests to find a patient by medical condition
+1. User requests to find a patient by with a specific keyword in their medical condition
-2. MediBase3 request for search requirements
-3. User provides the details required to search for the patient
+2. MediBase3 checks each patient's medical condition in the list that contains the keyword
-4. MediBase3 shows the selected patient information
+4. MediBase3 shows the selected patient information that match the criteria

    Use case ends